GOP Rep. Censured, Stripped of Committees for Violent Anime Video

 “I want to be very clear: Rep. McCarthy is not skittish.
 He is encouraging of this behavior,” she said.

-Ocasio-Cortez has often been the target of unseemly GOP attacks, but there's rarely been formal consequences.
+Ocasio-Cortez has often been the target of unseemly GOP attacks, but there have rarely been formal consequences.

 Ocasio-Cortez said interactions like Gosar’s post and others have forced her to pay for more security than an average member.